-However, if you cannot receive communion for whatever reason, do not lose hope.
-Saint Thomas Aquinas teaches us that Spiritual Communion may be as efficacious.
-One may receive grace by uniting themselves spiritually, heart to heart, with Our Lord in the Sacrifice.
-Jesus promised:
+If you cannot receive communion for whatever reason, do not lose hope.
+Saint Thomas Aquinas teaches us that Spiritual Communion may be as efficacious as physically receiving the Eucharist.
+Uniting ourselves spiritually to the heart of Jesus will fill us with His peace, no matter what!

 Tell aching mankind to snuggle close to My merciful heart and I will fill it with peace.
 (1074)

 The Lord made it quite clear that He wants everyone to know about the Feast of Mercy and that one of the means for this is by the public veneration of The Divine Mercy Image: